jeff5/very-slow-jython/docs/src/site/sphinx/architecture/interpreter-structure.rst

 * A single thread is valid in two interpreters simultaneously.
 * The library is hiding the Python nature.
-  An exception raised in ``pyThing`` should be caught in ``thing`` and a library-specific exception raised, optionally with the Python one as cause.
+  An exception raised in ``pyThing`` should be caught in ``thing`` and a library-specific exception raised.
+* Even a library-specific exception could embed the ``PyException`` as cause, dragging a Python traceback.

 Concurrency between Interpreters